 \end{theorem} \begin{proof} Recall \eqref{equ:f_drift+quadratic}.
-The MaxWeight policy minimizes the first-order term of $f(Q(t),d )$ and ensures that this term remains non-positive at each step, since $\lambda(t) \in \Pi$ and, by definition of $\Pi$, $D^{\text{MaxWeight}}(t)$ maximizes $\langle Q(t), d \rangle$ over all $d \in \Pi$.
+The MaxWeight policy minimizes the first-order term of $f(Q(t),d )$ and ensures that this term remains non-positive at each step, since $\lambda(t) \in \rho\Pi(\mathcal{D}_t)$ and, by definition of $\Pi(\mathcal{D}_t)$, $d^{\MaxWeight}(t)$ maximizes $\langle Q(t), d \rangle$ over all $d \in \Pi(\mathcal{D}_t)$.
 Besides, the second-order term of $f(Q(t),d )$, namely, $\sum_{i=1}^n\left(d_i^2 - \lambda_i(t)^2\right)$, is upper bounded by $n B^2$.
-Substituting into \eqref{ieq:upp_bound}, we obtain~\eqref{ieq:upp_bound_maxweight}. \end{proof} The proof of the upper bound of the MaxWeight policy in Theorem \ref{thm:upper_bound_maxweight} highlights a key limitation of MaxWeight and, more broadly, of drift-based approaches.
+Substituting into \eqref{ieq:upp_bound}, we obtain~\eqref{ieq:upp_bound_maxweight}. \end{proof} The proof of the upper bound of the MaxWeight policy in Theorem \ref{thm:upper_bound_maxweight} illustrates a key limitation of MaxWeight and, more broadly, of drift-based approaches.
 Specifically, these methods focus solely on optimizing the first-order component of the Lyapunov drift, overlooking the effects of the second-order term.
-This is particularly significant because MaxWeight consistently chooses extreme points of the scheduling set, which may reduce its sensitivity to the nuanced direction and length of the arrival rate vector reflected in the second-order term.
+This is particularly significant because MaxWeight consistently chooses extreme points of the scheduling set, which may reduce its sensitivity to the nuanced direction and length of the arrival rate vector as captured by the second-order term.
 As a result, it may potential lead to queue accumulation.